 Whether you are planning a dream destination wedding in Fiji, an intimate honeymoon, vow renewal or romantic escape, Wedding Travel will customise your arrangements.
 Principal Destination Wedding Travel Specialist Anita Gatley has 25 years experience in the travel industry and specialises in group travel.
 Wedding Travel pride themselves on getting to know you as a couple as well as your guests and will tailor-make packages specific to each.

-Based in Auckland, New Zealand, Wedding Travel have negotiated special wedding airfare rates for most of the major airlines and with access to a range of specials, can negotiate accommodation and tour deals on behalf of your group.
+Based in Auckland, New Zealand, Wedding Travel have negotiated special wedding airfare rates for most of the major airlines and with access to a range of specials, can negotiate accommodation and tour deals on behalf of your group and get you the very best rates.

 Wedding Travel offer a one-stop travel experience and can assist with flights, accommodation, cruises, tours, passport & visa information, rental cars and insurance for the entire wedding group.
 However, you don’t need to be booking a large Fiji wedding to enjoy stress-free travel – Wedding Travel can also help with your dream elopement or honeymoon too.